ocodo/arcconstrukt/webassets/tutorial/tutorial.md

 ## Sharing and Managing ArcMachines

-You can also share your ArcMachines via EMail or DropBox, in the **My ArcMachines** screen, press and hold the ArcMachine you want to share, a menu will pop-up, and from here you can share to Email, Dropbox or Delete the ArcMachine.
+You can also share your ArcMachines via email or DropBox, in the **My ArcMachines** screen, press and hold the ArcMachine you want to share, a menu will pop-up, and from here you can share to Email, Dropbox or Delete the ArcMachine.

 ![](images/sharing.png)

-## Dropbox and Email
+## Dropbox and email sharing

-When you share to Dropbox and Email, two files will be shared, the first, will have the extension **.arcmachine** the other will be an **.SVG** file.
+When you share to Dropbox and email, two files will be shared.
+One, will have the extension **.arcmachine** the other will be an **.SVG** file.

 ## SVG ArcMachines